Goreli/DKCPPDEV/libs/dkmrx/readme.md

 3. Establish a namespace. **Done.
 Introduced the dkmrx namespace as of 30/Oct/2019**;
 4. Transition to a generic type based implementation.
 Should be able to choose the underlying data type using a template parameter.
-5. Use Uniform Initialisation to initialise matrix objects.
+5. Use Uniform Initialisation to initialise matrix objects. **Done as of 4/Nov/2019.**
 6. Improve IO.
 Should be able to read/write delimited format files as well as *.mrx files.
 Add a parameter to specify the NaN->0.0 type conversion;
 7. Support for large matrices.
 Memory mapped binary files?
 8. Performance optimisation: multiplication using the L1 cache read ahead feature?